 The tours selected offer different experiences.
 For example, if you are interested in a short Amazon tour with abundant wildlife to compliment your time before or after Machu Picchu, our personal favorite is Sandoval Lake Lodge.
 From this lovely lodge at the lake’s edge, you will head out from early morning to spot Amazon lake wildlife, such as the resident giant otters, several different monkeys, including the large howler monkeys, chance sightings of sloths, and giant arapaima and caiman.

-If you haven’t booked your Machu Picchu tour, you can combine these experiences on the Machu Picchu and Amazon package program mentioned in our Amazon package tours article (summary below) or browse all our tours from Cusco.
+If you haven’t booked your Machu Picchu tour, you can combine these experiences on the Machu Picchu and Amazon package program mentioned in our Amazon package tours.

 If you would like a short tour with more of an Amazon forest experience complete with spa treatment and massages, a canopy tower to view rainforest birds etc. and a children’s trail (unique in the Amazon Rainforest) then you should choose the Refugio Amazonas Lodge.
 The lodge also offers additional activities like canopy climbing, kayaking, and visits to a parrot & parakeet clay lick.